 How to help?

 Many survivors of sexual assault or intimate partner violence feel alone and helpless.
+Many survivors never disclose their experiences, often due to fear of being blamed.
 This page has some tips and suggestions for being supportive when someone discloses any experience(s) of violence.

 - Listen.
 Show active listening skills.